Neural Correlates of Language Models Are Specific to Human Language: Results

 \subsection{Brain and Layer Data Spaces Share Characteristics}

+To analyze the brain-model representational similarities, we computed the layer-wise unbiased CKA\footnote{Unbiased CKA is predictable from brain scores.
+Still, it provides valuable insights.
+See Appendix \ref{stats-ind} for post-hoc result analysis.} and Gromov-Wasserstein distance.
+The results are provided for each participant and each layer using the most brain aligned causal language model, \texttt{opt-2.7b}.

 \textbf{Layer-wise CKA Analysis.} All participants' brain representations were severely misaligned when the model was deprived of positional information.
 Interestingly, most subjects showed a similar pattern: CKA steadily decreased to the 0.25-0.37 range (layer 20 to 25) showing a momentous recovery at the 28th layer, and a final decrease from there to the last layer.
 Adding positional information drastically changed the trends, showing a largely monotonic improvement until reaching the peak similarities ($\approx$0.61-0.87) at the final layers.
-The results shown in Figure \ref{cka-plots} complement those from the previous experiments.

 \textbf{Layer-wise Gromov-Wasserstein Distance.} Gromov-Wasserstein distances offer a different lens to test the similarity of brain and model linguistic representations.
 Figure \ref{gw-plots} shows the GW traces across layers by condition ([-\textsc{pos}] left; [+\textsc{pos}] right) and participant.
 When deprived of positional information, participant-brain GW metrics showed a spike in the internal layers.
 When positional information was injected, GW distances showed a steady decay, converging in lower (better) values.